infinum/eightshift-coding-standards/README.md

 * [phpcodesniffer-composer-installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer)

 We suggest using the `dealerdirect/phpcodesniffer-composer-installer` when including our standards, so that you avoid any possible issues.

-### Standalone installation

-Install the WPCS following the instructions [here](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#standalone).
-Then download the Infinum's coding standards and put the `Infinum` folder in the `wpcs` folder.

 ## Working in IDE